Major multiyear project awards will provide top-line stability over a number of years.

 Fixed-price contracts will become more common in the coming years.
 Though they can carry higher margins than cost-plus contracts, fixed-price contracts are also riskier as they put more of the burden on the contractor to control costs and manage unforeseen circumstances like poor weather.

-David Seaton has been chairman and CEO since 2012 and 2011, respectively.
+David Seaton was appointed CEO in 2011 and became chairman of the management board in 2012.
 Since joining Fluor in 1984, Seaton has held numerous positions in sales and global operations, including COO.
-Fluor's CFO is Biggs Porter, who assumed the role and joined the Read more
+Biggs Porter joined the company as CFO in 2012.
+Read more

 Fluor is a global provider of engineering, procurement, construction, and maintenance services to a wide range of customers, including oil and gas, manufacturing, and mining Read more